davidaustinlevine/QA-Challenge/README.md

 Installation:

    Node.js --
    macOS

     brew install node

    Android

     pkg install nodejs

    Windows

     Download installer directly from the node.js web site

-     or

-     Using Winget:
+   or Using Winget:

      winget install OpenJS.NodeJS
      # or for LTS
      winget install OpenJS.NodeJS.LTS

-     Using Chocolatey:
+   or Using Chocolatey:

      cinst nodejs
      # or for full install with npm
      cinst nodejs.install

 Playwright --
     Python

     pip install --upgrade pip
     pip install pytest-playwright

    nodeJS

     npm i -D @playwright/test
     # install supported browsers
     npx playwright install

-Usage:
-    Once installed, you can import Playwright in a Python script, and launch any of the 3 browsers (chromium, firefox and webkit):
+Usage: Once installed, you can import Playwright in a Python script, and launch any of the 3 browsers (chromium, firefox and webkit):

     from playwright.sync_api import sync_playwright